nymer1ax/pokemonApi/README.md

     - **Method**: `POST`
     - **URL**: `{{mylocal}}/api/pokemon/battle/start/:name`
     - **Body**: N/A
+    - Basic Auth: add the username and password to authenticate the request.

 ### 2. Next Turn
 This folder contains requests for player actions during a battle, split into actions for Player 1 and Player 2.